FIFA 18: Story

 Regardless of the player's decision, Alex then gets a call from his Dad, who is now working for LA Galaxy.
 The team offer him a contract to play for LA, due to some injuries their strikers have suffered from.
 With no other option to go for, aside from training with the youth squad, Alex accepts the deal, helping the team to reach the playoffs.
 Shortly after he arrives in the US, a young girl recognizes him in the changing rooms.
 While dining out with his father, Alex learns that she is Kim Hunter – his half sister.
 Less than impressed with his father for not telling him about Kim, Alex storms off, but later comes to support Kim during her international debut for the US ladies against Germany.
 With Christmas coming around, Alex returns home to England after the season with LA ends, but gives Kim their grandfather's football for luck in her future games.

 After reuniting with Danny, who signed up with Alex's former club when he left, Alex learns that Atlético Madrid, PSG, and Bayern Munich are interested in signing him (if the player kept Michael, he signs him or if the player fired him, Alex is signed by his dad).
 Alex signs to one of them and when he arrives finds out that Dino, the manager of Alex's former loan club, is at his new club as well.
 Dino pairs Alex up with either Thomas Muller, Antoine Griezmann, or Dele Alli, the player serving as Alex's strike partner.
 Just three games in however, Alex suffers a knee injury that sidelines him from the pitch for most of the season.
 At this point the game switches to Danny Williams' perspective, whose career at Alex's former club is at risk.
 After playing a game, the player is given the option to either play as Williams and try and save his career, or simply give it up and take control of Hunter in the next chapter.

-Having recovered from his injury in rehab, Alex meets up with Kim for a kick around before going back to his European team, where he finds out that Dino's job is at risk, and he may be fired if the club doesn't win any silverware by the season's end.
+Having recovered from his injury in rehab, Alex meets up with Kim for a kick around before going back to his European team, where he finds out that Dino's job is at risk, and he may be fired if the club does not win any silverware by the season's end.
 If Hunter plays well and wins the league or cup final, Dino keeps his job.
 If not, Dino will indeed be fired and Alex helps him clean out his desk.

 After the season ends, Alex takes Jim over to the US to meet Kim for the first time and they dine at the restaurant.
 After he eats, Alex receives a call from an agent who claims to have been keeping her eye on him.
 She offers to make him an icon and tells him to meet up with her, leading into his appearance in FIFA 19.